 – ANON CYRODIIL RESIDENT

-Ripeheart in Mythic Dawn robes
+[IMAGE: Ripeheart in red Mythic Dawn robes]

-Dedicated to the brave Mystic Dawn fighters of Tamriel.
+Dedicated to the brave Mystic Dawn fighters of Tamriel

-There are no innocent men in Cyrodiil.
 Aware that I would be violating the Anvil Convention, I shot a single fireball into a bandit's back, blasting a singing hole through to his chest.
 Luckily, I can’t be prosecuted if none make it out alive.
+I continued through, mirthfully slaying my opponents, until their leader lay lifeless.

-I continued through until their leader lay lifeless.
 But the deeper I pressed into their lair, the deeper my fear grew.
-This was no place for a tomato mage.
+This was no place for a tomato mage, lost in the subterranean caverns.
+I thrive in sun; in markets and guild halls, not in these lightless compositions where colour goes to die.
 Down here, nothing ripened.
 I had to get out—I needed air.
 I turned tail and scooted my tomato form as fast as I could to the entrance.

 Finally, the door rose before me.
 Salvation.
 It was time to make my mark on this world.